priyatoshnath389/community/README.md

 ## 🤝 Contribute

-We welcome community contributions! 💡 To add your config, please submit a Pull Request following our [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+To contribute your config, please submit a Pull Request following our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 ## 📄 License